platformsh/platformsh-docs/src/gettingstarted/local-development/next-steps.md

 ### Developing on Platform.sh

-Once an application has been migrated to Platform.sh, there's plenty more features that will help improve your development life cycle.
+Consult these additional resources to help improve your development life cycle.

 <div id = "dev-envs"></div>